shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
+- Twin stick abstraction with controller priority and touch fallback.
 - Try different scenes for the different platforms rather than the runtime check we have at the moment.
 Also remove the pause button on all but iOS devices.
 - Game controller support for macOS and tvOS (required for MacOS).